 After cleaning all the constituent parts and dosing the rubber seals and seats with a little silicone spray.

-This was to prevent them from drying out and to stop them from swelling had I used an oil-based lubricant.
+This was to prevent them from drying out and to stop them from swelling.
+I used an oil-based lubricant.

-The valve was re-assembled and then tested with the water supply turned back on.
-No leaks and the valve works in the positions it is supposed to.
+The valve was reassembled and tested with the water supply turned back on.

 Cost To Fix A Leaky Faucet

-The costs involved to fix a leaky faucet in your bathroom whether it be the sink, bath or shower is fairly easy for the handy homeowner.
+The costs to fix a leaky faucet in your bathroom, whether the sink, bath, or shower, are relatively easy for the handy homeowner.

 The total for this plumbing job was $0.
 All it took was a little bit of my time and effort.

-All the water-related problems have now been cleared up but you can guarantee there will be something else waiting to go wrong or break down.
+All the water-related problems have now been cleared up, but you can guarantee something else will be waiting to go wrong or break down.

 Remember to turn off your outside faucets and drain them to prevent cracked pipes over the winter period.

-Discussion: How involved do you get around the house and what are your best cheap fixes?
-Leave me your comments below.
+Discussion: How involved do you get around the house, and what are your best cheap fixes?
+Please leave me your comments below.